 Whenever I get some smart people to interview, it does energize me.
 But at times, I get worried I might run out of questions.
 Sometimes, I get extra smart people who even tell me if they could Google, they would tell me the answer!
 And sometimes, there are those who just continue smiling!

 At last, once I am done with all the questions, I recall everything and pen down my feedback for our HR.
 I also let the candidate know if they will be called for the next round.
 The only bad side of interviewing is when I have to tell a candidate they are not selected.
-However, in some cases, I do advice them to improve their skills and try again later.
+However, in some cases, I do advise them to improve their skills and try again later.
 We always give a second chance for candidates who show potential.
 We need good, hard-working and intelligent people for our company.

 All in all, I would say I like conducting interviews as besides all the above, it also helps me in refreshing my memory and learning new things from the younger candidates.
+Have an interview coming up?
+Read these Interview Tips to better your chances of cracking your next job interview.